10Electra/Borghesi-Horizontal-Laser-Positioning/README.md

 An indicator of the flat twist of the foil in a certain section is the standard deviation or variance of the array slices in that section.

-The relative flatness and flat twist indicators can be combined in a weighted sum to form a new warp indicator.

-The ___dev___ branch contains an implementation of the relative flatness _warp indicator_.
-Instead of using a flat twist indicator, the current implementation on ___dev___ plots a graph of all of the slices in the chosen least warped section so the user can check for flat twist.
+It was decided not to calculate this 'flat twist indicator' as finding the right weighted sum would have been difficult.
+Instead, only the coefficient of determination is used and the user is presented with a 3D surface plot or sequential 2D slice plots of the result section to check it for flat twist.
+These plots are made available with the included but commented _lines 58_ and _59_ in `[+Utils\]LeastWarpedSection.m`, which make use of the `PlotSlices` and `PlotSlices3D` functions.

 ## Bugfixes